ANSSI-FR/rust-guide/src/en/devenv.md

 ### Cargo fix

-The `cargo fix` command is a tool dedicated in fixing compiler warnings as well as easing transitions between editions.
+The `cargo fix` command is a tool dedicated to fixing compiler warnings as well as easing transitions between editions.

 ```shell